Interview with Janis Houston, a wedding officiant in Florida

 The process that keeps me the busiest is probably writing the wedding officiant script.
 I am a perfectionist and want to make it perfect for my clients.
 It takes me many hours to write the ceremony because I do it from scratch.
 I have never done a ceremony that is the same.
 They are all unique and different just like my clients.
 A typical day of the wedding will also be different.

-It depends on the venue.
+It depends on the wedding reception venue.
 It also depends on whether there is a large wedding party or just a few people on the beach at sunset.
 I have done weddings at people’s homes, at the beach, at a hotel, and at a country club.
 They are all different.
 Some are quicker than others.
 The longest one I have done was 45 minutes and the shortest was about 10-15 minutes.
 It depends on what the couple wants in their ceremony, and if they have people doing special readings, etc.

 "I have never done a ceremony that is the same.
 They are all unique and different just like my clients."